InstituteforDiseaseModeling/idmtools/README.md

 ```bash
 pip install idmtools[full] --index-url=https://packages.idmod.org/api/pypi/pypi-production/simple
 ```
-This will install the core tools, the cli, the comps and local platforms, support for dtk models, and python models
+This will install the core tools, the cli, the comps and local platforms, support for EMOD models, and python models

 If you do not need the local platform, you can use the following command
 ```bash
 pip install idmtools[idm] --index-url=https://packages.idmod.org/api/pypi/pypi-production/simple
 ```
-This will install the core tools, the cli, the comps, support for dtk models, and python models
+This will install the core tools, the cli, the comps, support for EMOD models, and python models

 You can also install just the individual packages to create minimal environments